Lilianada/Lilianada/README.md

 - 😊 Pronouns: She/her
 - 💡 Fun fact: I have a BEd degree in primary education, a diploma degree in software engineering, and a pioneering student at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 🌱 I’m currently learning Node.js/Express.js/MongoDB.
 - 👩🏾‍💻 Languages I use: React.js, Next.js for Frontend and Node.js, Express.js for Backend.
-- ⚡ I’m open to full-time roles.
 - 💼 Job interests: Software Engineer, Front Web Engineer with React js (Mid-level).
 - 📫 You can [view my resume](https://drive.google.com/file/d/1lgrs9AJIzslAEzyXChPZ4_qci3jd2o3I/view?usp=sharing) and contact me by emailing lilianokeke.ca@gmail.com.
 - 🏋🏾 Hobbies: Hitting new PRs at the gym, training and encouraging women to become the fittest version of themselves, reading on my Kindle.
+- 🚀 Currently: Learning Node.js/Express.js/MongoDB, building new templates, and shipping MVPs at BuildingBloques Creative Studio.
+- ⚡ I’m open to full-time roles.

 ---